Italy: Regional exit polls reveal Matteo Salvini fails to seize left stronghold | DW | 26.01.2020

 The anti-immigrant League party was hoping to propel a government comeback with the regional election in Emilia-Romagna.
-Citizens of Calabria also headed to the polls — but a clear result is not expected until Monday.
+Residents of Calabria in the south also headed to the polls — and were expected to back Salvini.

 Italy's center-left Democratic Party (PD) was poised to narrowly hold on to power in the northern Emilia-Romagna region, according to an exit poll late on Sunday, in the first of two key regional votes held on the peninsular.

-PD candidate Stefano Bonaccini was on course for victory, winning 47-51% of the vote, against 44-48% for League party candidate Lucia Borgonzoni, exit polls suggested.
+PD candidate Stefano Bonaccini was on course for victory, winning roughly 50% of the vote, against 45% for League party candidate Lucia Borgonzoni, exit polls suggested.

 Read more: Italy's 'Sardines' movement presents ethical counter to far right

-If confirmed, it would dash the hopes of League's populist leader Matteo Salvini — who was hoping to rattle the country's coalition government enough to pave way for his return to power.
+If confirmed, it would dash the hopes of League's populist leader Matteo Salvini — who was hoping to seize the left stronghold and rattle the country's coalition government enough to pave the way for his return to power.

 Upbeat Salvini breaks rules